Lady Bird Deed vs. Revocable Living Trust: Protecting Your Florida Home

 No Immediate Transfer: You retain the right to sell or mortgage the home without the beneficiary's consent.

-Predeceased Beneficiaries (The "Lapse" Trap)
+1. Predeceased Beneficiaries (The "Lapse" Trap)

-Multi-Heir Conflict in High-Growth Areas
+2. Multi-Heir Conflict in High-Growth Areas

 If you leave a home to three children via a deed, they become co-owners instantly.
 In a fast-moving real estate market like Horizon West or Lake Nona, disagreements on whether to sell or rent can lead to a Partition Action—a public and expensive lawsuit.
 A Trust prevents this by appointing one Successor Trustee to manage the process.

-Exposure to Creditors and Divorce
+3. Exposure to Creditors and Divorce

-Property passing via a deed offers zero protection for your heirs.
+Property passing via a deed offers zero asset protection for your heirs.
 If your child is facing a lawsuit or a messy divorce, your home—their inheritance—becomes a targetable asset.
 A Florida Revocable Trust can keep those assets shielded from your children's personal financial risks.

-The 2026 Tax & Capacity Reality
+4. The 2026 Tax & Capacity Reality

 Which is Better for Avoiding Probate in Central Florida?